peggyandjoe/ericjwdchen.github.io/work.md

 The rest of the site uses a material design inspired card aesthetic.
 Each subheading is placed in its own card.
 And each card has a bold splash of color at the top.

 While the site is only one-page, there are links in the header which automatically scroll the user to the particular card.
+This lets users access specific cards quickly and also gives them a spatial sense of the site.

 ## The Lawrence (2014-2015)